XPEL, Inc. (NASDAQ:XPEL) Director Richard K. Crumly Sells 13,000 Shares

-XPEL, Inc. (NASDAQ:XPEL) Director Richard K. Crumly sold 13,000 shares of the business’s stock in a transaction that occurred on Thursday, June 17th.
-The stock was sold at an average price of $87.43, for a total value of $1,136,590.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+XPEL, Inc. (NASDAQ:XPEL) Director Richard K. Crumly sold 13,000 shares of the firm’s stock in a transaction on Monday, June 21st.
+The stock was sold at an average price of $87.55, for a total value of $1,138,150.00.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.

-XPEL (NASDAQ:XPEL) last posted its earnings results on Monday, May 10th.
-The company reported $0.25 earnings per share for the quarter, beating analysts’ consensus estimates of $0.18 by $0.07.
+XPEL (NASDAQ:XPEL) last issued its earnings results on Monday, May 10th.
+The company reported $0.25 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.18 by $0.07.
 XPEL had a return on equity of 47.22% and a net margin of 12.89%.
-Equities analysts expect that XPEL, Inc. will post 1.05 earnings per share for the current fiscal year.
+As a group, research analysts anticipate that XPEL, Inc. will post 1.05 earnings per share for the current fiscal year.

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-BlackRock Inc. grew its position in XPEL by 4.8% during the first quarter.
-BlackRock Inc. now owns 1,217,209 shares of the company’s stock valued at $63,211,000 after buying an additional 56,199 shares during the period.
-Neuberger Berman Group LLC increased its position in XPEL by 12.6% in the first quarter.
-Neuberger Berman Group LLC now owns 1,040,606 shares of the company’s stock worth $54,039,000 after buying an additional 116,062 shares in the last quarter.
-Wasatch Advisors Inc. raised its stake in shares of XPEL by 23.6% in the first quarter.
-Wasatch Advisors Inc. now owns 603,601 shares of the company’s stock worth $31,345,000 after buying an additional 115,434 shares during the period.
-Cowbird Capital LP lifted its position in shares of XPEL by 425.2% during the 1st quarter.
-Cowbird Capital LP now owns 441,132 shares of the company’s stock valued at $22,908,000 after buying an additional 357,132 shares in the last quarter.
-Finally, Geode Capital Management LLC grew its stake in shares of XPEL by 10.8% during the 1st quarter.
-Geode Capital Management LLC now owns 283,279 shares of the company’s stock valued at $14,710,000 after acquiring an additional 27,529 shares during the period.
-33.00% of the stock is currently owned by institutional investors.
+Institutional investors have recently modified their holdings of the company.
+Lazard Asset Management LLC acquired a new stake in shares of XPEL in the fourth quarter worth $32,000.
+Advisory Services Network LLC boosted its position in XPEL by 120.0% during the fourth quarter.
+Advisory Services Network LLC now owns 1,100 shares of the company’s stock valued at $57,000 after purchasing an additional 600 shares during the last quarter.
+Dorsey Wright & Associates boosted its position in XPEL by 134.8% during the first quarter.
+Dorsey Wright & Associates now owns 1,740 shares of the company’s stock valued at $90,000 after purchasing an additional 999 shares during the last quarter.
+IFP Advisors Inc acquired a new stake in XPEL during the first quarter valued at $102,000.
+Finally, Schroder Investment Management Group acquired a new stake in XPEL during the fourth quarter valued at $157,000.
+33.00% of the stock is owned by institutional investors and hedge funds.

 XPEL, Inc manufactures, sells, distributes, and installs after-market automotive products in the United States, China, Canada, Continental Europe, the United Kingdom, Asia Pacific, Latin America, the Middle East/Africa, and internationally.
 The company offers automotive surface and paint protection, headlight protection, and automotive and architectural window films, as well as proprietary software.